xu-pu/aerial-manipulation/README.md

 # Aerial Rock-and-Walk

-In this directory contains code for the aerial experiments, including:
+This directory contains code for the aerial experiments, including:

 - `rnw_ros` and `rnw_msgs` are specific to rock-and-walk.
 - `uwb_mocap_broadcast` for transmitting mocap information.